NitinMangrule/React-Signature-Pad/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is sample project for implementation of signature pad using react-signature-canvas npm package (Reference: https://www.npmjs.com/package/react-signature-canvas)

 You will need to run following command after cloning or downloading source code for generating node modules folder: